alko5923/Lost-Ship-Website/README.md

-# The Flying Dutchman Project
+# The Flying Dutchman Website
-Team Lost Ship: Erik Sik, Michaela Nordness, Gustav Nolgren, Aljaz Kovac

-For quicker navigation between the pages:
+## For quicker navigation between the pages
 Owner user: "password": "inherit0", "username": "jorass".
 A VIP user: "password": "diminish0", "username": "sulstr".
 A staff user: "password": "examine0", "username": "ervtod".

-Hi and welcome to our application!
+## How to use and what this is
 This is an application for a fictional bar in Uppsala.
 The bar is called The Flying Dutchman and it offers the greatest drinks in the world!